 Oh, and our days it seems are also free!
 We get up and get around when everyone’s ready.
 We eat breakfast leisurely.
 I don’t have to yell at anyone to hurry.
 I let them play and then we do school when I think they’re ready to focus.
 If I have something going on personally, we can take a day off.
 Or, if we just need to get out of the house, we have that freedom… like the day we went to the zoo.

 As for my ambitions. . .My children have this amazing ability to entertain themselves and that does give me some freedom to do things I enjoy, like blogging!
-I really feel like I have MORE free time.
+I feel like I have MORE free time.
 I also feel like the time I do have with my children is the BEST time of both of our days, not the end-of-the day “anyone got anything left” scraps.
 (2017 Update: Homeschooling afforded me enough time that first year to write a BOOK!
 No joke!)

 But, beyond that, I don’t think that being a part of a formal school environment is what classifies a child as weird or not-weird.
 I’ve known some pretty weird kids that go to school.
 I’ve met some weird kids that stay home.
-I’ve also met really fantastic adults who were homeschooled and I’ve known some successful adults who were products of a public school education.
+There are really fantastic adults who were homeschooled and other successful adults who were products of a public school education.

 The REAL question is: Will my children have friends now that they are homeschooled?
 I’m planning on it….
-They go to church.
-They have extra curricular activities.
-They actually belong to a homeschool co-op which offers them a chance to do school with other kids every week.
+They go to church, have extra curricular activities and actually belong to a homeschool co-op which offers them a chance to do school with other kids every week.
 I don’t think that not being with kids their exact same age for eight hours each day is the training they need for life success.
 Watch this video if you don’t believe me.